ruby/setup-ruby/README.md

 `ruby-debug` is the same as `ruby-head` but with assertions enabled (`-DRUBY_DEBUG=1`).

+`ruby-asan` is the same as `ruby-head` but with AddressSanitizer (ASan) enabled, helpful for finding memory issues in native extensions.
+Native extensions are automatically compiled with AddressSanitizer when using `ruby-asan`.
+`ruby-asan` is currently only available on `ubuntu-24.04`.

 Regarding Windows ruby master builds, `mingw` is a MSYS2/MinGW build, `head` & `ucrt` are MSYS2/UCRT64 builds, and `mswin` is a MSVC/VS 2022 build.